 Straight into the forest at the “stone ship” is a 30-meter wide and 6-9 meter high overhanging little nice crag.
 It has two main walls, the left of which is the steepest (100 °) but also the lowest.
 The right part is quite shady.
 The four routes are well worth doing and have a lot of climbing for the meters.
 Many of the routes have their crux at the top, which makes them less suitable as boulders.
 There are still some possibilities for new routes.

-Bring a brush as it can be a bit mossy.
+Bring a brush, as it can be mossy.

 Environment:

 Southwest facing.
 Mostly open, but some shade at the base here and there.
-Great in spring and hot in summer.
+Great in spring and autumn, but hot in summer.